 While the vintage shops in South Austin are a bit spread out, it is worth the exploration and walk or short drive between them.
 South Congress has long been the stop for vintage, with Feathers Boutique and Prototype Vintage dominating the scene.
 But want to find more local flavor?
 Head off the tourist drag and discover some hidden gems.
 Top of the list is Uncommon Objects, which captures Old South Austin with a new address n Fortview Road.
 This shop will excite the treasure hunter in you with 25 curators of antiques, curiosities, and raw materials.
 Plan on spending an hour here (at least) to explore every nook and cranny as you find everything from taxidermy to jewelry to oddities your mind can’t even imagine.

 Vintage clothing boutiques dominate South Austin.
-Bloomers and Frocks, on the trendy South First Street, is one of the most highly curated women’s clothing boutiques in the city, with clothing and jewelry dating 1970s and older.
-What sets them apart is their level of service, expertise in older eras, and the fact that they clean and measure all garments making it super easy to shop.
-Also located on South First are Flashback Vintage which carries men’s and women’s clothing, and Passport Vintage, known for their denim and vintage t-shirts from the '70s-'90s.
+Devils Details, on the trendy South First Street, is one of the most highly curated vintage accessory boutiques in the city with vintage jewels and accessories, handbags, gloves, scarves, belts, and tiny containers.
+What sets them apart is their level of service, expertise in older eras, and the fact that the owner and curator, Rebekah, is a certified diamontologist and gemologist.
+Also located on South First are Flashback Vintage which carries men’s and women’s clothing, and Avenger's Vintage, which likely has items from any decade you're interested in.

 North Loop